River of Life: THE SEINE by Elaine Sciolino

 I will continue to read books about Paris until I can visit her again.
 I hope that, when the time comes, I will know more about this city.
 The Seine is one of my favorite books; let it take you across oceans to the place where art and history was made.

-2 thoughts on “River of Life: THE SEINE by Elaine Sciolino”
+2 responses to “River of Life: THE SEINE by Elaine Sciolino”